 note: adopted 1930; the anthem is also the song of the Kuomintang Party; it is informally known as "San Min Chu I" or "San Min Zhu Yi" (Three Principles of the People); because of political pressure from China, "Guo Qi Ge" (National Banner Song) is used at international events rather than the official anthem of Taiwan; the "National Banner Song" has gained popularity in Taiwan and is commonly used during flag raisings

-Tajikistan name: "Surudi milli" (National Anthem)
+name: "Surudi milli" (National Anthem)

 lyrics/music: Gulnazar KELDI/Suleiman YUDAKOV